 Jim and Mary Rickert came together because of cows.
 They fell in love at Cal Poly.
 Within a decade, they were managing a ranch just below the Oregon border in Siskiyou County.
 It was a struggle.
-But their lives — and the business — changed when they got a really weird offer, and they said yes.
+But their lives, and the business, changed when they got a really weird offer, and they said yes.

 Merced County is California’s sweet potato capital.
 In this story, Angela Johnston and I meet a sweet potato farming family that’s facing a crisis that could wreak havoc on the entire agricultural industry.
-It’s the non-native nutria, which weighs 20-pounds, has orange bucked teeth, can eat a quarter of its body weight a day, and has already done major damage to Louisiana.
+It’s the non-native nutria, a 20-pound rodent with orange bucked teeth that can eat a quarter of its body weight a day.

 When you camp in Yosemite and other parks with bears, you can’t just leave your food out on the picnic table or in your car overnight.
 Anything with a scent has to be stored in bear-proof containers.
 Reporter Marissa Ortega-Welch joins me to report on this problem of bears wanting to eat human food, a problem we humans created.